 Investing in Mid-South Farmland

-Investing in Mid-South Farmland: A Reliable Investment
+Investing in Mid-South Farmland: A Reliable Alternative Investment

 What makes farmland in the Mid-South a stable and reliable investment?

-Plentiful Ground Water
+Plentiful Ground Water Resources

 Regional Presence

-Farmland ownership and management are intensely regional businesses that require intimate knowledge of a farm area and its operators.
+Farmland ownership and management are regional businesses that require intimate knowledge of a farm area and its operators.

-LFP has a vertically integrated farm management team permanently residing in the region.
+LFP has a in-house farm management team permanently residing in the region.
 Our farm managers conduct regular site visits with tenant farmers, work closely with farmers on planting and regenerative farming plans, source deals, continue to network for off-market land purchases, build new farmer relationships, and build up LFP’s presence in the region.

 This hands-on approach is a different model compared to other farmland managers that often outsource property management responsibilities.
 LFP’s farm management team is essential to its operation and we believe our track record is a testament to the important contribution they make to our team.